apurva1611/AMI/README.md

 one for dev account and one for prod account

 2. Dev Command is : aws configure --profile dev - credentails of circleci user
-3. Prod command is : aws configure --profile prod - credentials of
+3. Prod command is : aws configure --profile prod - credentials of prodProfileaws user

 4. How to build an ami using packer:
 Go to folder ami: